Knight's News: Period Poverty Project Drive a Success

 2021 Service Fair!
 PPP shared our mission and goals for the year with hundreds of students, recruiting over 70 new members to join the project.

 Happy International Day of Menstruation (5/28)!
 PPP was grateful to celebrate with our wonderful community at The Bishop's School, and we were so excited to see friends and organizations all around the world come together on this day to advocate for menstrual justice.

 In April 2021, PPP held a presentation on menstrual health and hygiene to discuss the importance of period education, safe management of menstruation, and proper menstrual product disposal!

 Over 13,000 period products were collected in our February 2021 drive at The Bishop's School!
 Our wonderful volunteers then packed these products into over 1,000 period packs containing either pads or tampons, sanitary disposal bags from our partner company Scensible Source, and a notecard.
-The packs, each serving one full cycle for a menstruator in need, were then donated to various local San Diego homeless shelters!
+These packs each serve one full cycle for a menstruator in need.

 Welcome to That's On Period!, a podcast by the Period Poverty Project.
 Yasi and Andrea created it in February of 2021 to talk about all things period-related with the goal of debunking the social stigma surrounding menstruation.